Tiger tattoos are popular with all gender identities.

 Tattoos on this area represent strength, and religious symbols are most often chosen for this area.

-Placing a tiger tattoo in this area has powerful symbolism to the wearer.
+Placing a tiger tattoo in this area has powerful symbolism for the wearer.

 Shoulder skin does not age or stretch the way that other skin does because shoulders are mostly covered.